1. What’s your story? Where are you from?>

 9. What about in ten?

-In ten years I definitely envisage to be able to live from my art.
+In ten years I definitely envisage being able to live from my art.
 Also, I would like to do some projects connected with psychology.

 10. What do you hope to achieve with your art?